-Assist the Shortcuts Way For Life in helping TheHungerSite feed starving children AND adults - NO CHARGE
+Assist the Shortcuts Way of Living in helping TheHungerSite feed starving children AND adults - NO CHARGE

 Well, look at someone in fifth grade or sixth grade.
 Have you ever considered how much of a difference there is regarding both knowledge and personal experience between someone who's still "just" in elementary school, yet is, according to the new math as well as the old, literally twice the age of their younger co-students?
 Children in kindergarten and first grade are but five and six years of age, whereas fifth- and sixth-graders are eleven and twelve, sometimes thirteen years old.
 Maybe your math is different from mine, but that sounds like double the age, doesn't it?

 No matter what stage of life you're at, be confident of two things: there are people who have achieved twice as much, or gone twice as far, or made twice as much... and there are people on the other end, who have achieved just half as much, they known only half as much, they take only half as much action, and consistently end up with less than half the results.